Coinbase Review 2026

 Coinbase Overview 2026: The Most Regulated Exchange

-I created my first Coinbase account back in 2017 during the ICO craze.
-Since then, I have tested dozens of exchanges, and Coinbase remains the one I recommend to friends and family who are buying crypto for the first time.
+Coinbase has been in operation since 2012, and for first-time crypto buyers it remains the most frequently recommended option.
 The reason is simple: this is the only major exchange with a completely clean security record and the backing of a publicly traded company on NASDAQ (ticker: COIN).

 Why Coinbase Stands Apart from the Competition